iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Traffic volume: $10 \times 10^6$ DAU
 - Feed content: images and videos and text

-Ok, so to design our feed we need 2 things: presenting feed to the user and building the feed.
+Ok, so to design our feed we need 2 capabilities:

+- **Feed publishing**: Presenting feed to the user and building the feed.
 When a user publishes a post, corresponding data is written into cache and DB.
 The post is then populated to user's friends' news feed.
-The news feed is then built by aggregating friends' posts in reverse chronological order.
+- **Feed building**: The news feed is then built by aggregating friends' posts in reverse chronological order.

+In order to build the two capabilities above, we'll use 2 endpoints, one to POST content and the other to GET newsfeed:

+- **POST**
+`POST /v1/to/feed`

+and the body of this request will contain your post along with your oauth_token.

+- **GET**

+`GET /v1/my/feed`

+and the request will contain you oauth_token.

 ### Useful architectures